Facing the notoriously cold Icelandic waters to scuba div and snorkel in Silfra

 The experience

-The tour, for both scuba divers and snorkelers, comprises a hotel pick-up in central Reykjavik, transportation to the diving site in Silfra, all the equipment and even cookies & hot chocolate after the tour.
-Believe it or not, but what took the longest is not the drive to Þingvellir or the dive itself, but rather… putting on the many layers and the dry suit (which, by the way, is the least flattering thing in the world regardless of your body shape – everyone kind of looks like a love child of the Michelin man and a black bear).
+Whether you’re a scuba diver or a snorkeler, our tour has got you covered!
+We’ll pick you up right in the heart of Reykjavik, take you to the amazing diving site in Silfra, and make sure you have all the gear you need.
+And to top it off, we’ll treat you to some delicious cookies and hot chocolate after the tour!
+Believe it or not, the best part wasn’t the drive to Þingvellir or the dive itself.
+It was putting on all those layers and the dry suit.
+I’m not even kidding, it’s the least flattering thing in the world, no matter what your body shape is.
+Everyone kind of looks like a love child of the Michelin Man and a black bear.

-Snorkelling in Silfra was a magical experience, and definitely a must-do in Iceland, even if you are not planning on hiring a car and venture outside of Reykjavik.
-Obviously, you quickly get past the fact that these are the coldest waters you’ve ever been into, because the feeling of being between two continental plates in one of the world’s most rugged islands is just amazing.
+Snorkeling in Silfra was a magical experience, and I’d highly recommend it to anyone visiting Iceland, even if you’re not planning on renting a car and exploring beyond Reykjavik.
+It’s an incredible feeling to be in such cold waters, but the sense of being between two continental plates in one of the world’s most rugged islands is truly unmatched.

 Scuba Diving & snorkelling in Silfra